Powerful Partnership Results in Launch of Engler Enterprise Financing Program

 All Creatures Great and Small

-Story by Robyn Murray | Video by Lance Schwartz
+Video by Lance Schwartz

 The National Geographic Photo Ark exhibit at the University of Nebraska State Museum – Morrill Hall features the work of world-renowned wildlife photographer, Nebraska native and University of Nebraska–Lincoln alumnus Joel Sartore.
 Sartore has traveled the world in his quest to create a photo archive of global biodiversity and raise awareness of at-risk wildlife.
 The exhibit was made possible by University of Nebraska Foundation Trustees Mary and Del Lienemann, Jr., who first envisioned a permanent display honoring Sartore’s work in his hometown.